amitxv/PC-Tuning/docs/pre-install.md

 ### Install using DISM Apply-Image (without a USB storage device)

-- Create a new partition by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) and assign the newly created unallocated space a drive letter
+- Create a new partition by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) if you haven't already, then assign the newly created unallocated space a drive letter

 - Extract the ISO if required then run the command below to apply the image.
 Replace ``<path\to\wim>`` with the path to the ``install.wim`` or ``install.esd`` and replace ``<drive letter>`` with the drive letter you assigned in the previous step.
 For example, ``C:\en_windows_8_1_x64_dvd_2707217\sources\install.wim`` and ``D:``